niylii/Discord-bot/README.md

 > [!IMPORTANT]
 >
-> This bot will have a lot of Troubleshooting, since it's not hosted, so it might not respond all the times.
+> the bot will have a lot of Troubleshooting, if it's not hosted, so it might not respond all the times.

 # Discord-bot